Want to learn new ways to make extra money?

 Housing usually accounts for the highest portion of any couple’s budget.

-For many, high housing costs are the reason they can’t live on one income.
+For many, home-buying mistakes are the reason they can’t live on one income.
 Avoid getting caught in the more-house-than-you-need trap.

 Of course it would be ideal to live in a decent neighborhood with good schools, but when shopping for a new home, aim for less house than you can afford.
 That might mean a townhouse instead of a single-family dwelling, but it also means that the new place will be affordable on one income.
 Also consider repurposing part of a smaller house; for instance, turn the basement into a kid’s playroom or a parent’s office.